peeyushsrj/peeyushsrj.github.io/about.md

 - https://github.com/peeyushsrj (2017-present)

 Also I been writing story about how a man travel back into the future, but on another universe.

-> 80% of my work can be produced by being 80% happy, If you're not -> make it as no. 1 priority!

 <!--